-What Is SMARTER & What Does It Have To Do With My Investigation?
+What Is SMARTER & What Does It Have To Do With Your Investigation?

 A 2-Day TapRooT® Root Cause Analysis Training Course encompasses essential tools and techniques required to successfully accomplish an investigation of an incident—SMARTER is one of them.

 If you’re wondering what SMARTER is, read on.
 Prior to beginning your investigation, it’s imperative that you keep an open and curious mind, leaving all assumptions, biases, guesses, and preconceptions out of the process.

 You’ll begin the TapRooT® Root Cause Analysis by planning to obtain the most accurate and thorough information essential to your incident investigation.
-Planning is then followed up by the TapRooT® System of investigating and analyzing the incident to pinpoint Causal Factors and their root causes.
+Planning is followed up by the TapRooT® System of investigating and analyzing the incident to pinpoint Causal Factors and their root causes.
 In this phase, it’s crucial to remember that “You can’t solve all human performance problems with discipline, training, and procedures.”